StarControlGalCiv/GalCiv3StarControl/README.md

 Ur-Quan Kzer-Za -
 * Technology almost equal to Ur-Quan Kzer-Za, except in weapon technology.
 * Offensive weapons consists mostly of laser weapons(plasma), missile weapons are secondary(fighters).
-* Puts other races behind a Slave shield, but do not by themselves own or use slaves.
+* Puts other races behind a Slave shield.
+While they do not by themselves own slaves, they demand Battle Thralls to man Ur-Quan Dreadnought's crew with the only Ur-Quan as the captain.
+Since the Slave War is put on hold, the former has no notability.
 * Has 7 Battle Thralls, who have to go to war, if demanded by Kzer-Za.
 * Left the United Planets